tolmdyn/psddn/README.md

 ### Prerequisites
 - Node.js and npm installed on your system.
 - To access the network, you will need to know the IP address of at least one peer on the network, and add to the bootstrap file.
-- To allow external peers to access your local server, you will probably need to port forward and add a firewall rules, as hole punching is not yet implemented.
+- To allow external peers to access your local server, you will probably need to port forward and add firewall rules, as holepunching is not yet implemented.

 ### Installation
 1. Clone this repository.